SnowSzn/rgss-script-editor/README.md

     - Rename sections.
       - You can rename sections.
       - All changes will be reflected in its children sections.
-    - Move sections.
+    - Drag and drop sections.
+      - You can move any group of sections on the tree view.
         - The tree can be arranged in any order desired.
-      - The load order is defined by the order of the editor, before running the game.
+      - The load order is defined by the order of the extension's script editor, before running the game.
+      - You can also drag and drop sections on the VS Code editor to open them
+        - Folders will open all scripts inside recursively.
+    - Copy/Paste sections.
+      - You can copy and paste sections on the tree view.
     - Collapse/Expand sections.
       - You can expand or collapse folder sections.
     - Reveal active script on the tree view